nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_AUTHENTICATION.md

 ## Understanding Auth Tokens

-Tokens are used by a server and its clients to uniquely identify each of the clients.
+Tokens are used by a server and its clients.
+When the user first registers on the client a unique token is created for that user.
+The client uses the token in all fetch calls to the server to identify the user making the request.
 For your application, when a user fills out the registration form, the following process occurs:

 1. Client sends a request to the server's `/register` route with the user's information in the body of the request.